-Learn avalanche skills and the principles of winter backcountry travel with the safety experts from Yamnuska.
-We are a proud ‘Founding Supplier’ of Avalanche Canada and an approved Avalanche Skills Training course provider.
+Learn avalanche skills training and the principles of winter backcountry travel with the safety experts from Yamnuska.
 We run courses in Canmore / Banff and Calgary.

-Backcountry skiing, splitboarding and snowshoeing are exciting sports but without proper knowledge, enthusiasts often take unnecessary risks.
-Educate yourself with an investment in our AST 1 Avalanche Skills Training Course in Canmore or Calgary.
+Backcountry skiing, split boarding, and snowshoeing are exciting sports but without proper knowledge, enthusiasts often take unnecessary risks.
+Educate yourself with an investment in our AST 1 Avalanche Skills Training Course in Canmore and Calgary.
 Proper training will make your winter travels in avalanche terrain safer and more enjoyable.
-Our avalanche safety instructors are full-time certified guides and professional members of the Canadian Avalanche Association.
-Their extensive personal experience in winter guiding, avalanche operations and forecasting will add an extra dimension of interest to your training.
+Yamnuska avalanche instructors are ACMG and IFMGA guides who are trained and certified by the Canadian Avalanche Association.
+They are true practitioners with years and in some cases, decades of experience in the backcountry, practicing what they preach.
+Their extensive personal experience in winter guiding, avalanche operations, and forecasting will add an extra dimension of interest to your training.
+Yamnuska has been offering Avalanche courses since the late 1970s and we have been instrumental in the curriculum development of the AST programs.
+We are proud of our rich history in training recreationists in Canada. .

 We consistently get superb feedback from our students.
-For your convenience we offer classroom days in both Calgary and Canmore.
-We can deliver private courses in British Columbia and Alberta for groups or individuals.
+For your convenience, we offer classroom days in both Calgary and Canmore.
+We can deliver private avalanche awareness courses in British Columbia and Alberta for groups or individuals.

-Our courses tend to fill quickly with many people booking both the AST 1 and AST 2 in the same season.
-We offer a 10% discount when you book both courses at the same time.
+Our courses tend to fill quickly with many people booking both the AST 1 and AST 2 Avalanche Skills Training 2 Courses in the same season.
+We offer a 10% discount when you book both avalanche awareness courses at the same time.
+The discount for the AST 2 does NOT apply to the Avalanche Safety Course at Purcell Mountain Lodge.

-If you would like to enhance your course experience, join us for an additional day of backcountry skiing every Monday following our AST 1 course.
-Sign up for our ‘Plus Day’ add-on option where you’ll get the opportunity to put into practice all of the AST 1 skills: route selection, terrain recognition and assessment, group management and safe travel practices and snow study opportunities where appropriate.
+If you would like to enhance your course experience, join us for an additional day of backcountry skiing every Monday following our Level 1 avalanche course.
+Sign up for our ‘Plus Day’ add-on option where you’ll get the opportunity to put into practice all of the AST 1 skills: route selection, terrain recognition, and assessment, group management, safe travel practices, and snow study opportunities where appropriate.
 (Must be on skis or splitboard.
-Minimum intermediate skier at ski hill.
+Minimum intermediate skier at the ski hill.
 Must be 18 years of age or older unless accompanied by a parent or guardian.)

-Day 1 (At our training center in Canmore or our Lecture Room at MEC in Calgary)
+Day 1 (At our training center in Canmore or our Lecture Room in Calgary)

 - Group introductions, goals and objectives for the Course, backcountry risks, agenda review, waivers

-- Avalanche phenomena and the implications to us
+- Avalanche phenomena and the implications for us

 - Avalanche formation and avalanche safety